tamylaa/clodo-framework/docs/SECURITY.md

 ### Automatic Security Validation

-When using the Lego Framework, security validation is automatically applied:
+When using the Clodo Framework, security validation is automatically applied:

 1. **Pre-deployment Hook**: Configuration is validated before deployment
 2. **Critical Issue Blocking**: Deployments are blocked if critical security issues are found